stpaultim/backdrop-starter/src/modules/contrib/mosaic_grid/README.md

 Mosaic Grid
 ===========

 Mosaic Grid is a Views style plugin that allows to display images in a nice responsive justified grid.
-Best works as a single large full page image gallery but can also be used as a block and for creating multiple galleries on a single page.
+Best works as a single large full page image gallery but can also be used as a block and for creating multiple galleries on a page.
 Here is a short list of features:

 - Justified responsive grid layout for images.
 - Optimised image loading (lazy loading).